 To induce a B-line stall, start from normal, un-accelerated flight.
-Reach up and take hold of both B risers, still with your hands in the brake loops, and pull down simultaneously by approximately 15 cm.
-The first few centimetres of travel will be quite hard, but as the glider settles into the stall so the effort becomes less.
+Reach up and take hold of BI,II, III risers at the quick links, still with your hands in the brake handles, and pull down simultaneously by approximately 15 cm.
+The first few centimetres of travel will be quite hard, but as the glider settles into the stall so the effort becomes less

 The glider will drop back a little as it stalls, and then centralize over your head.
 With 15 cm or so of pull a sink rate of up to 9 meters per second can be achieved.
 With less pull you will get a decrease in sink rate.
-The B-risers should not be pulled beyond this point, as it may result in the canopy entering an unstable phase or going into a Should frontal rosette. vou inadvertently have pulled too far down on the B-risers, simply release them a little again until the wing is again stable above you, showing the characteristic deep crease along the B-level and being fully stretched out spanwise.
+The risers should not be pulled beyond this point, as it may result in the canopy entering an unstable phase or going into a Should frontal rosette. inadvertently have pulled too far down on the B-risers, simply release them a little again until the wing is again stable above you, showing the characteristic deep crease along the B-level and being fully stretched out spanwise.